garytate123/garytate123/README.md

 # Full-Stack Web Developer

+Knock knock.
+Who's there?
+Git.
+Git-who?
+Sorry, 'who' is not a git command - did you mean 'show'?

 ## Hi there 👋 - You've landed on my Github Profile!

 #### Currently working at Capgemini through Experis on Digital HMRC projects as a Full-Stack Web Developer, developing in Scala and the Play Framework.